tparchman/F23_BIOL792/week8_python3/python_3_primer.md

     input_file= "~/python_practice/DNA_seq_allosaurus.fasta"

 2).
-Makin a file object, or connection, from your code to that file:
+Making a file object, or connection, from your code to that file:

     IN = open(input_file, 'r')